-(c) failure to comply with this rule;
+(i) failure to comply with the confidentiality requirements of this rule;

-(d) poor quality reports as determined by the OSA;

-(e) poor quality working papers as determined by the OSA; (f) a peer review rating of "pass with deficiencies" with the deficiencies being related to governmental a udits; (g) failure to contract through the OSA for New Mexico governmental audits or AUP engagements; (h) failure to inform agency in prior years that the IPA is restricted; (i) failure to comply with the confidentiality requirements of this rule; (j) failure to invite the state auditor or the auditor's designee to engagement entrance conferences, pro gress me etings or exit conferences after receipt of related notification from the OSA; (k) failure to comply with OSA referrals or requests in a timely manner; (l) suspension or debarment by the U.S. general services administration; (m) false statements in the IPA's firm profile or any other official communication with the OSA; (n) failure to cooperate timely with requests from successor IPAs, such as reviewing workpapers; (0) failure to have required contracts approved by the OSA; or (p) any other reason determined by the state auditor to serve the interest of the state of New Mexico.
+(j) failure to invite the state auditor or the auditor's designee to engagement entrance conferences, progress meetings or exit conferences after receipt of related notification from the OSA;

+- (k) failure to comply with OSA referrals or requests in a timely manner; - (I) suspension or debarment by the U.S. general services administration; - (m) false statements in the IPA's firm profile or any other official communication

+(n) failure to cooperate timely with requests from successor IPAs, such as reviewing workpapers;

+(o) failure to have required contracts approved by the OSA; or with the OSA;

+(p) any other reason determined by the state auditor to serve the interest of the state of New Mexico.